 Homemade Pizza Sauce is so easy and flavorful, you will never go back to store-bought again.
-This pizza sauce from scratch with crushed tomatoes, wine, and garlic is the best pizza sauce recipe you will find.
+This easy pizza sauce from scratch with crushed tomatoes, wine, and garlic is the best pizza sauce recipe you will find.
 Ready in 30 minutes.

-Eating healthier was the impetus for me here in making up my own homemade pizza sauce, but now that I have done it, from now on forever, flavor will be the motivator.
-It just tastes so much better.
+Welcome to my baby.
+My gem.
+The best pizza sauce recipe I have had, EVER, lovingly made at home.
+Eating healthier with fewer preservatives (I go through those phases too) was the impetus for me here in making up my own homemade pizza sauce.
+But now that I have done it, from now on forever and ever, the flavor of my homemade pizza sauce will be the motivator.
+It just tastes so damn good.

-Pizza sauce vs marinara
+Pizza sauce vs spaghetti sauce

 In general, pizza sauce is thicker than a marinara.
 It has less water content and a bit more tomato paste.
 We want this for pizza because who wants watery pizza sauce?
-No you, that’s who.
+Not you, that’s who.
 Me neither.

 Other than the water content, my pizza sauce is very similar to my Homemade Marinara Sauce in flavor.
 Wine, garlic, seasoning, tomatoes… hey, if a formula works, it works.
+So I stuck with it.

 What makes this sauce the best?